Yoshitomo Hori: Junior high school

-Much to his disappointment, there was no soccer club at the new school, causing Kim to beg his mother to transfer him elsewhere, a request which she refused, as she couldn't afford it.
+Much to his disappointment, there was no soccer club at his new school, causing Kim to beg his mother to transfer him elsewhere, a request which she refused as she could not afford it.
 Eventually, he joined the tennis club instead, devoting himself to the sport even when given the option to travel by bus to a soccer club in a different school.
-During the summer vacation of his first year in high school, he was approached by one of his brother with an offer to work part-time in the construction industry to pay for a new tennis racket, to which he agreed.
+During the summer vacation of his first year in high school, he was approached by one of his brothers with an offer to work part-time in the construction industry to pay for a new tennis racket, to which he agreed.
 Due to the nature of the job, Kim's pants became slightly torn, for which his math teacher would frequently scold him, even resorting to violent physical punishment, which he forbade the teenager from reporting to his parents.
 Later on, Kim became a delinquent, pestering fellow students and skipping out on classes, before dropping out to work for one of his brothers.
 He was considered a skilled worker, but developed chronic back pain due to it.
 Around this time, he would meet one of his future accomplices, Teruo Hayama.

 Eventually, Kim was given a choice: either go to a school trip with the other students, or on a part-time job with his brother and a customer in Guam.
 He would choose the latter option, as he had wanted to travel abroad, and returned to school in September.
 Due to his part-time job, he was considered fairly wealthy, as he often travelled with 300,000 yen in cash in his wallet.